Use case

 EVE comes out of acquisition, operational and risk-led environments where weak email judgement creates downstream cost.
 The page is therefore framed around decisions, not just validation mechanics.

-Read the nearest proof or move sideways.
+Read the nearest proof or check the neighbouring fit.

-Start with the nearest operational evidence.
-If the pressure belongs to a neighbouring route, move sideways before you commit to the wrong product page or brief.
+Start with the nearest operational proof.
+If the pressure actually belongs with a neighbouring product, move sideways before you open the wrong page or brief.

-Questions buyers ask before choosing Email validation software.
+Questions buyers ask before they commit.

 Is EVE just a valid-or-invalid checker?